ajan91/stock-analysis/README.md

 Results

-The Following code was used for inital analysis
+The Following code was used for analysis

-"Sub DQAnalysis()
+    Sub DQAnalysis()
     Worksheets("DQ Analysis").Activate

     Range("A1").Value = "DAQO (Ticker: DQ)"